RevVans/Rev-dotfiles/README.md

 ![hyprlock](assets/hyprlock_shot.png)

 > [!WARNING]
 > My dotfiles are **laptop specific**.
-Despite trying to make a flexible installation script, some of the things might not work!
+Some of the things might not work and need some tinkering!
 You better install everything manually based on your needs, or use this repository as an inspiration.

 ## Dependencies
 - Hyprland